antonychoi1129/Chataurant/README.md

 Code:
 1. chatbot: Webhook server for Line with Express.js
-2. spiders: Web scraping for restaurants data from openrice
+2. spiders: Web scraping for restaurants data from openrice with Python Scrapy